ajinGeem/gitPractice/README.md

 # gitPractice

-AbstractL This project is to practice git.
+Abstract: This project is to practice git.
 [See Demo](https://www.google.com/)

 ## Vim modes